 “We all have a responsibility to keep people safe and healthy during the COVID-19 pandemic,” says Elizabeth de Somer, CEO of Medicines Australia.
 “Patients need to continue with their regular GP visits, pathology testing, vaccinations and taking medications, as we want to ensure that peoples’ health is managed not only for now but also in the long-term.”

-The CCC will continue to monitor the situation closely and are today releasing a consumer survey to gauge barriers to access and consumer sentiment, with a focus on ensuring continuity of care.
+The CCC will continue to monitor the situation closely and is today releasing a consumer survey to gauge barriers to access and consumer sentiment, with a focus on ensuring continuity of care.

 1 The organisations included in the CCC are: Pathology Awareness Australia, Australian Diabetes Society, RACGP, National Rural Health Alliance, Australian Primary Health Nurses Association, Consumers Health Forum, Heart Foundation, Allied Health Professions Australia, Medicines Australia, Australian College of Rural and Remote Medicine (ACRRM), Prostate Cancer Foundation Australia, Patient Voice Initiative, Australian Patients Association, Jean Hailes Foundation, Royal College of Pathologists of Australasia